 I was told I had two choices, the first was to be free and live my own life, or the other was to marry this guy and stay where I was.
 I felt very nervous and scared because I didn’t know what the future held but I thought about my options and decided to leave.
 You have to take risks in life, without taking risks you will always be living in fear.

 For six weeks I had no contact with my family and they were very worried about what had happened to me.
 When I finally saw my mother again it was very emotional, both of us cried and she told me not to worry because she was not angry with me.

 Since I left home I have been receiving support from the Innovations and Reforms Center, which is an NGO in Tbilisi.
 I have been able to return to education and I’m very grateful to their staff for all they have done.

 When I was growing up I always wanted to be a police officer, I’d watch TV programs with strong women helping others and think this is what I want to do.
 Now I am very interested in human rights and my goal is to become a women’s rights defender.
 It is extremely important to have laws because they save girls from these situations, without the law the police cannot help.

 My story was covered on Georgian TV and girls write to me from all over the country, they look up to me and ask for my advice about what they can do to break the cycle.
 I want to defend girls’ rights because of what I have suffered, I don’t want the same to happen to anyone else.

-Earlier this year, Equality Now released our Roadblocks to Justice report into rape and sexual assault related laws and practices of the 15 countries of the former Soviet Union, including Georgia.
+In 2019 Equality Now released Roadblocks to Justice, a report into rape and sexual assault related laws and practices of the 15 countries of the former Soviet Union, including Georgia.
 These findings included adolescent girls subjected to bride kidnappings, child marriages or forced marriages in many of the countries under review are often denied access to justice for sexual violence.